bennymeier/chat-exam-dhbw-web-engineering/readme.md

 - **React Router Dom**

   Enables dynamic routing in our web app.
 It allows us to display pages, e.g. `/login` shows the `<LoginComponent />`

+- **React-Markdown**

+React Markdown is a markdown renderer.
+If an user types markdown in the textarea the react-markdown library parses the markdown and renders it in the chat.

 - **TypeScript**
 - **Axios**